ronascentes/sp_who3/README.md

 # SQL Tools

-Repository for SQL Server tools/scripts for administration and development.
+Repository for tools and scripts for SQL Server administration and development.